vivin-neelankavil/Jio_IPTV/README.md

 <br>

 <h2>How To Use</h2>
-I am just concentrating on configuring Android TV's in this document to not confuse the users reading this BTW you need atleast 2Mbps internet bandwidth alocatted just for Android TV for smooth and HD streaming experience
+I am just concentrating on configuring Android TV's in this document to not confuse the users reading this <br>
+BTW you need atleast 2Mbps internet bandwidth alocatted just for Android TV for smooth and HD streaming experience.

 Steps

-1. Install the following android apps from google play store
+1. Install the following android apps from google play store<br>
   a.
-'KSWEB: web developer kit', the author of this script recommends using  paid/PRO version
+'KSWEB: web developer kit', the author of this script recommends using  paid/PRO version<br>
   b.
 Tivimate or OTT Navigator Player, I recommend using the paid version<br>

 2. Download the [JioTV zip](https://github.com/mitthu786/TS-JioTV/blob/main/tsjiotv.zip?raw=true) file<br>